spraakbanken/swell-project/Normalization_guidelines.md

 # Normalization guidelines

-Note: "Normalization" should maybe be called "correction"?
+Note: "Normalization" should perhaps be called "correction"?

 ## Purpose